elliotclowes/learnt.me/temp.md

 			- 🍽️ The Royal Standard
 			- 🍿 Harry Potter and the Order of the Phoenix
 		- **Sunday**
+			- 🍽️ Sausages and mash
 			- 🍿 Harry Potter and the Half-Blood Prince
 	- **November 16th, 2024** 🥮
 		- **Saturday**
+			- 🍽️ Beef stew and mash (leftovers)
 			- 🍿 Harry Potter and the Deathly Hallows – Part 1
 		- **Sunday**
+			- 🍽️ Lasagne
 			- 🍿 Harry Potter and the Deathly Hallows – Part 2
 	- **November 23rd, 2024** 🌲
 		- ???